MohsenUSA/TaskManager/README.md

 - **Status** - Pending, In Progress, Completed, or Cancelled

 > **Note:** The first 2 rows are reserved for instructions/headers and are automatically skipped during import.

+> **All-Day Tasks:** Leave the Time column blank for tasks that span the entire day.
+These tasks will appear in a special sticky section at the top of the view, sorted by priority.

 #### **Employees Sheet**
 Lists all team members: